tcheukueppoo/maat/docs/gc.md

-If the write barrier makes the collectible object is in `a[1]` old, the object will only be a candidate for collection in the next major collection which is too far and not efficient because the reference by the old object could be lost as in the above case.
-When the reference is lost, nothing proofs wrong that the new object made old could potentially be unreachable if it was instead marked touched and get migrated to nursery-2.
-Another drawback of using a forward write barrier in a generational collection where new objects have to survive 2 GC cycles in order to become old is how it enforces us to have two many kinds of old generation because a nursery-1 object marked old still hold pointers to non-old objects and directly moving it to the old generation will result to so many write barriers which is why programming languages like Lua revisits these marked old nursery-1 objects in each GC cycle until the non-old objects they point to become old, this is a bit similar to what we are going to do but much simpler.
+If the write barrier makes the collectible object is in `a[1]` old, the object will only be a candidate for collection in the next major collection which is too far and not efficient because the reference by the old object is lost.
+When the reference is lost, nothing proofs wrong that the new object made old could potentially be unreachable if it was instead migrated to nursery-2.
+Another drawback of using a forward write barrier in a generational collection where new objects have to survive 2 GC cycles in order to become old is that it enforces us to have two many kinds of old generation because a nursery-1 object marked old still hold pointers to non-old objects and directly moving it to the old generation will result to so many write barriers which is why programming languages like Lua revisits these marked old nursery-1 objects in each GC cycle until the non-old objects they point to become old, this is a bit similar to what we are going to do here but much simpler.

 As said before, a nursery-1 object pointed by an old object could still be collected in nursery-2 and even if it's not, it's still got pointers to other objects of its generation and therefore, to instantly mark it old is not a option to us.
-To make sure it gets migrated to the old generation together with survivals objects of its generation that it may or not have references to, we push the old object that points to the nursery-1 object onto the touched list and make sure it stays there until all the surviving objects of the generation of that nursery-1 object including the nursery-1 object itself become old, i.e they'll be migrated to nursery-2 and then to the old generation while the touched mark of the old (touched) object is change from `touched1` to `touched2`.
+To make sure it gets migrated to the old generation together with survivor objects of its generation that it may or not have references to, we push the old object that points to the nursery-1 object onto the touched list and make sure it stays there until all the survivor objects of the generation of that nursery-1 object including the nursery-1 object itself become old, i.e they'll be migrated to nursery-2 and then to the old generation while the touched mark of the old (touched) object is change from `touched1` to `touched2`.
 This approach provides a benefit: in case the old object loses